chameleon-system/chameleon-base/src/CmsCacheBundle/README.md

 - the SQL is a `SELECT`
 - at least one table can be detected from `FROM` or `JOIN`
-- all detected tables are in the internal allowlist
+- all detected tables are in the configured allowlist
 - no parameter contains a date-time value with a non-midnight time component

+The configured allowlist is built from:

+- generic default tables from `chameleon-base`
+- `additional_cacheable_tables` from the project configuration
+- optional removals from `excluded_cacheable_tables`

 The cacheability decision is represented by `ChameleonSystem\CmsCacheBundle\DataModel\QueryCacheDecision`.